HartharnSam/HartharnSam.github.io/index.md

   caption: "Time series of the passage of an Internal Solitary Wave"
 excerpt: "Studying the physical ocean processes through laboratory experiments and lab-scale simulations."
 intro:
   - excerpt: "I am a PhD Researcher at Newcastle University's School of Mathematics, Statistics and Physics, funded as part of the [ONE Planet Doctoral Training Programme](https://research.ncl.ac.uk/one-planet/ourprogramme/).
-Studying my BSc in Marine Biology and Oceanography, and an MSc in Physical Oceanography at Bangor University, I have an interest in understanding physical processes in the ocean, and how they interact with different systems.
-In particular I research the processes surrounding sea ice in the rapidly changing Arctic Ocean, currently by investigating the interactions between sea ice and internal solitary waves in the laboratory."
+I have an interest in understanding the physical processes in the ocean, and how they interact with different elements of the earth system.
+In particular, I research the processes surrounding the sea ice in the rapidly changing Arctic Ocean, investigating the interactions between sea ice and internal solitary waves in the laboratory.
+Previously I studied for a BSc in Marine Biology and Oceanography, and an MSc in Physical Oceanography at Bangor University, and I maintain an interest in multidisciplinary applications of physical oceanography."

 feature_row:
   - image_path: /assets/images/ResearchInterests.jpg
     alt: "Photo of laboratory setup"